sttp/Specification/Output/README.md

 * Wire Format: String + Binary
   * Includes response message with stats like size, number of tables etc.
-  * Includes temporal data-point ID for "chunked" metadata responses
+  * Includes temporal data point ID for "chunked" metadata responses
-  * Includes number of metadata data-points to be expected
+  * Includes number of metadata data points to be expected

 ##### Succeeded Response for Subscribe